tanishqweb/PalindromeCheckerApp/README.md

 # PalindromeCheckerApp

-//Procedure
+// Procedure
-1. Compile the program using → javac UseCase1PalindromeCheckerApp.java
+1. Compile → javac PalindromeCheckerApp.java
-2. Run the program using → java UseCase1PalindromeCheckerApp
+2. Run → java PalindromeCheckerApp
-3. The console will display the welcome message and app details
+3. Enter a word or phrase
+4. Program uses a queue to check if it reads the same from front and rear

-//Flow of Project
+// Flow of Project
 → Program starts
-→ JVM invokes main() method
+→ User enters input string
+→ Clean input (remove spaces, lowercase)
+→ Characters inserted into a queue
-→ App name and version displayed
+→ Compare front and rear elements
-→ Welcome message shown
-→ Application initialized successfully

-//Objective
-To display a welcome message and application details when the Palindrome Checker App starts.
-This helps introduce the user to the app before any palindrome checking begins.
+→ If all match → palindrome
+→ Else → not palindrome

+// Objective
+To validate palindrome logic using a Queue (FIFO structure) demonstrating opposite order comparison logic.

-//Topics Covered
+// Topics Covered
+- Queue operations (add, remove, peek)
+- FIFO behavior
+- String normalization
+- Comparison logic
-- Class and main() method
+- Loop and conditional statements
-- Static keyword usage
-- Console output using System.out.println()
-- Basic application startup flow

-//UseCase
-UC1: Application Entry & Welcome Message
+// UseCase
+UC6: Queue-Based Palindrome Checker